Premium Leather iPad Pro 11 Case

 JKD- We've spoke about the 12.9 design.
 How is designing for the new 11 inch different?

-Typically, in creative situations, as things get reduced, so do you options.
+Typically, in creative situations, as things get reduced, so do your options.
 That's the challenge.
-The task of reducing the size at the same time you're trying to keep the beauty intact was the biggest challenge when I sat down to design the new leather 11 folio case.
+The task of reducing the size at the same time you're trying to keep the beauty intact was the biggest challenge when I sat down to design the new genuine leather 11 folio.

 JKD: Specifically, what issues do you have to address due to the smaller size?

-MS: We start out with our custom designed 11" polymer tray and build the case around that.
-First off, the case has to function.
+We start out with our custom designed 11" polymer tray and build the case around that.
+First off, the Folio has to function.
 It has to protect the iPad and the Pencil when it's charging.
 That was the first priority.
 We always make sure the case is going to do the job our customers are excepting of us.

-This insures they'll never crack like the hard plastic covers so popular on sites like amazon.
+This insures they'll never crack like the hard plastic covers.
 Their flexibility allows them to adapt.
-It can be a bit confusing when you first unpack the folio because the tray can appear too small for the Appel tablet.
+It can be a bit confusing when you first unpack the folio because the tray can appear too small for the Apple tablet.

 Once we had the tray in place, we can start to build on that.
 What the smaller size does is compress the design.
 The 2018 12.9 Folios have 3 magnets on the front cover to secure the accessories.
 For the 11 inch, we only have room for 2.
 I tried to make it work with 3 but visually, it was too crowded and looked like it was trying too hard to be it's big brother.

 That is another challenge when you're trying to reduce a design theme to a smaller scale, not making it look like a cartoon.
 It happens all the time in car design.
 Car companies are notorious for trying to fit the theme of their big luxury car on the much smaller entry level chassis.